 The estimated number of carbon compounds what we know today, is about three millions.
 We can raise the question that, which properties of carbon are responsible for the formation of such a large number of carbon compounds.
 Main factors that enables carbon to form large number of compounds in allotropy are:

-- CATENATION : Carbon atoms binds each other by covalent bond.
+- CATENATION : Carbon atoms binds each other by covalent bond in catenation.
 This bond is a long with straight or branched chains.
 They form rings of different sizes.
-This property we term as catenation.
+This property of catenation we term as catenation.
 Carbon allows maximum catenation in the periodic table due to its small size.
 This enables the nucleus to hold on to the shared pairs of electrons strongly and C-C bond becomes strong.

 - TETRAVALENCY OF CARBON : In periodic table group 14 is the position of Carbon.
 Its atomic number is 6 and the electronic configuration is 2,4.
 Thus it has 4 electrons in the outermost shell.
 Hence, its valency is four.
 That means it is capable of bonding or pairing with four other carbon atoms.
 It can also pair up with monovalent elements like hydrogen, halogen like chlorine, bromine.